Improving Multimodal Large Language Models Using Continual Learning: Experiments

-\paragraph{Results for Pythia 410M.} Results for Pythia 410M are given in Table~\ref{tab:vl_nl_acc}.
+Results for Pythia 410M are given in Table~\ref{tab:vl_nl_acc}.
 In terms of NLU/NLG forgetting, all mitigation methods showed efficacy in reducing forgetting across the sequence of tasks.
-Overall, mSGM with and without rehearsal achieves the least linguistic forgetting while maintaining the highest \textit{cumulative} VL performance across all baselines.
+Overall, mSGM with and without rehearsal achieves the least linguistic forgetting while maintaining the highest VL performance across all baselines.
 Regarding VL performance, naive fine-tuning achieves better performance at the cost of high linguistic forgetting.
-In contrast, mSGM achieves competitive VL performance and sometimes even surpasses it, e.g., for RefCOCO, an especially challenging VL task.\\ \textbf{Model scaling results.} Model scaling results are given in Appendix Fig.~\ref{fig:continual-model-scaling}.
-We compare mSGM with Rehearsal - the best method identified for Pythia 410M, against naive LLaVA fine-tuning across all Pythia model sizes.
-In general, the original naive LLaVA fine-tuning exhibits greater loss of NLU/NLG as well as VL performance.
-In contrast, VL performance for mSGM rivals or exceeds the original LLaVA fine-tuning across all model sizes, with little to no NLU/NLG forgetting.
+In contrast, mSGM achieves competitive VL performance and sometimes even surpasses it, e.g., for RefCOCO, an especially challenging VL task. {We also report raw accuracies across all tasks in Appendix~\ref{sec:raw_task_accuracies_cl}.}

+\paragraph{Model scaling results.} Model scaling results are given in Fig.~\ref{fig:continual-model-scaling}.
+We compare mSGM with Rehearsal, the best method identified for Pythia 410M with naive fine-tuning.
+Naive fine-tuning leads to a sharp and consistent drop in task averaged NLU/NLG performance, across all model scales.
+In contrast, mSGM with Rehearsal has little to no NLU/NLG forgetting across all tasks and multiple model scales.
+For Pythia 1B, mSGM with Rehearsal achieves positive backward transfer for NLU/NLG datasets as the VL tasks are learned, which is rarely observed in CL.
+For the 160M parameter model, naive fine-tuning suffers large amounts of forgetting compared to mSGM.
+Across all scales, naive fine-tuning exhibits greater losses of NLU/NLG performance, unlike mSGM.
+In general, VL performance for mSGM rivals naive fine-tuning across scales.
+And in the case of the largest 1.4B scale, exceeds the task averaged performance of naive fine-tuning.